Welcome to CWO Michael Harding's Biography Page

 CWO Michael Harding United States Coast Guard

 CWO Michael Harding was born in Bridgeport Connecticut, graduated from Central High School and attended the University of Connecticut.
 He served in the United States Coast Guard for over 30 years and retired at Guard Air Station San Francisco in 2006.
-His wife Katrenia Wilkerson is on active duty serving In Norfolk VA.
+His wife MCPO Katrenia Wilkerson also retired from the USCG in July of 2010 at Norfolk VA.
 He earned a B.S. in Business Administration and management from Columbia and has been FAA Certified since 1981.
 Two of his four children also served in the Armed Forces.
-His daughter Amanda served with the US Army for 4 years and his son Joseph graduated from the US Air force Academy in 2002 and is currently serving as a pilot.
+His daughter Amanda served with the US Army for 4 years and his son Joseph graduated from the US Air force Academy and is currently serving as a C-17 pilot.
 CWO Harding has two other sons, Michael Jr. living in Connecticut and Richard who resides in Florida.
-He has been blessed with three grandchildren, Samyra, Sean and Jazzy.
+He has been blessed with five grandchildren..

 Circa 2002-